JoshWarn/Multi-Label-Shapes-Toy-Dataset-Generator/README.md

 # Multi-Label Toy Dataset Generator

 Multi-label neural networks can be challenging to make.
-With many multilabel datasets being text, difficult to find, or having subjective, questionable labels, I created this generator to eliminate one point of error when making multi-label NNs; the dataset.
+With many multilabel datasets being text, difficult to find, or having subjective questionable labels, I created this generator to eliminate one point of error when making multi-label NNs; the dataset.

 This generator makes it easy to confirm that a neural network is functioning as expected.

-The recommended use case is to create an easy dataset that any neural network should do well on; however, if robustness is desired, the difficulty can be increased.
+The recommended use case is to create an easy dataset that any neural network should do well on as a basic verification that everything is working as expected; however, if robustness is desired, the difficulty can be increased.

 With this generator:
-- images and labels are easily verifiable and boolean
+- Images and labels are easily verifiable.
-- difficulty can be easily adjusted using generation parameters
+- Dataset difficulty can be easily adjusted using generation parameters.

 Generation options include:
 - number of samples to generate